Bus Accident Lawyer in Chicago

 Chicago Bus Accident Attorneys

 If you or someone you love has been involved in an accident involving a bus, you can turn to Willens Law Offices for help.
 Our lawyers have years of experience with bus accident cases.
 We have a deep understanding of the laws and types of injuries that can result from bus accidents.
-Our professional lawyers will gather evidence about the case and identify everything you need to recover.
+Our professional bus accident attorneys in Chicago will gather evidence about the case and identify everything you need to recover.
 If you were a passenger on a bus, or a bus hit you, we will work to get you the compensation you deserve.
 Give Willens Law Offices a call today and schedule your free consultation.